 Yacht deliveries can happen for a number of reasons (new owner, owner who wants to have his yacht moved, special maintenance, etc) but in this case we, my skilled sailor friend and I, are moving this yacht because the company managing it and renting it out needs it in the BVI.

 With only a gentle breeze and a comfortable Caribbean temperature it’s quite relaxing actually.
-Ok, I do realise that I should look out for small fishing boats that could theoretically appear out of nowhere but for now it’s just me, the stars and a luxury 40 foot catamaran…
+Ok, I do realize that I should look out for small fishing boats that could theoretically appear out of nowhere but for now, it’s just me, the stars and a luxury 40-foot catamaran…

 With the sails up and this light wind we are going at a steady 8 knots, slower than your average cyclist maneuvers through traffic in Amsterdam, but at the perfect speed to enjoy pure tranquility… moving forward in this dark, moonless night as if you are the only one left on earth…

 How Did I End Up Sailing in the Caribbean?